AdobeDocs/campaign-web.en/help/v8/get-started/predefined-filters.md

 ## Manage your predefined filters {#manage-predefined-filter}

-Predefined filters are all grouped in the dedicated entry of the left navigation menu.
+All predefined filters are grouped together in the dedicated entry of the left navigation menu.

 ![](assets/list-of-filters.png){zoomable="yes"}

-From this list, you can create a new filter as detailed above, and:
+From this list, you can create a new filter as detailed above, and perform the actions listed below:

-* edit an existing filter, and change it rules and properties
+* Edit an existing filter, change it rules and properties.
-* duplicate a predefined filter
+* Duplicate a predefined filter.
-* delete a predefined filter
+* Delete a predefined filter.

-You can add a predefined filter as a favorite for a quick access when building your audiences.
+You can also add a predefined filter as a favorite for a quick access when building your audiences.
 Learn more in [this section](#fav-filter).

 <!--
 ## Built-in predefined filters {#ootb-predefined-filter}